Everything You Need to Know About Buying and Selling Probate Property In New York City

 Read below to discover everything you need to know about a probate sale, whether you are the buyer or the seller.

-What is a Probate Sale?
+What is a Probate Real Estate Sale?

+The property owner, in this case, the deceased person, initiates the probate process upon their death, leading to the probate sale.
 While this concept may seem simple, it is actually a fairly complicated process with various moving parts and legal procedures that must be taken to effectuate a probate sale.

-How is a Probate Sale Commenced?
+How is a Probate House Sale Commenced?

-Different counties within the state of New York have different rules and regulations in regards to how they handle probate sales.
+Different counties within the state of New York have legal process, different rules and regulations in regards to how they handle probate sales.
 However, there are a few common procedures that typically take place across the board, which are as follows.

 Selling a Probate Property in New York City